 - 6 leaves basil julienned

 Bring puree back to a boil, add diced tomatoes, and simmer for 10 minutes.
-Add cheddar cheese and heavy cream.
+Add cheddar cheese, heavy cream, and kosher salt.
+Garnish with julienned basil, a drizzle of basil oil and/or 1/8 teaspoon pesto.

 Recipe credit: Frazer’s Restaurant & Lounge